egonw/groovy-jcp/README.md

 # Groovy JChemPaint

-Disclaimer: this requires CDK-JChemPaint, and not the JChemPaint 3.0 applet code.
+Disclaimer: the code examples in this repository require the CDK-JChemPaint patch, and not the JChemPaint 3.0 applet code.
+The required jars are provided in this repository.

 This is the repository matching the scripts listed in the following blog posts: